Classification of qubit cellular automata on hypercubic lattices

 where the reduced state $\rho_{\bm x}\in\cM_2$ is obtained imposing

 $O$ being the operator representing $O_{\bm x}$ in the abstract algebra $\cM_2$, and the superscript $t$ reminds that the state is considered at step $t$.
-Notice that the number of sites in the future causal cone of a qubit is $\sum_{k=0}^{\min(s,t)} \binom{s}{k}\binom{t}{k}2^k $, and the computational cost of a classical simulation becomes prohibitive as early as $t \geq 4$ for $s=2$ or $t \geq 3$ for $s=3$.
-We simulated QCAs up to $3$ and $2$ time-steps on $\Z^2$ and $\Z^3$ lattices, respectively \footnote{The algorithm was developed using the Qiskit library (version 0.45.3), and its performances match those reported in \cite{suzuki2021qulacs}.
-When employing Jax and Pennylane libraries (versions 0.4.24 and 0.34.0), we encounter a significant overhead as the number of qubits and parameters grows, resulting in a less efficient implementation.}.
-By suitably manipulating the expressions, one can always discard the parameters $\theta_3, \delta_3$, and for two time steps also $\theta_1$.
+As the number of sites in the causal future of a qubit is exponential versus $t$, classical simulation becomes prohibitive as early as $t \geq 4$ for $s=2$ or $t \geq 3$ for $s=3$.
+We simulated QCA up to $3$ and $2$ time-steps on $\Z^2$ and $\Z^3$ lattices, respectively \footnote{The algorithm was developed using the Qiskit library (version 0.45.3), and its performances match those reported in \cite{suzuki2021qulacs}.
+When employing JAX and Pennylane libraries (versions 0.4.24 and 0.34.0), we encounter a significant overhead as the number of qubits and parameters grows, resulting in a less efficient implementation.}.
 We computed the following functions, quantifying entanglement in terms of the QCA parameters: